The Day the Beatles Played Their Final Cavern Show

 The Beatles began playing the Cavern on Feb.
 9, 1961, receiving £5 for a lunchtime session.
 Nine months later, a local record store manager named Brian Epstein, on a suggestion from a customer, attended one of their sessions and was so blown away by the group that he offered to become their manager.

-But by mid-1963, the Beatles were working on their second album, With the Beatles, and the Cavern was simply too small to hold everybody that wanted to see them.
-Despite a legal capacity of about 200, 500 fans crammed into the Cavern to see their heroes headline a bill that, according to the Beatles Bible, also included local acts the Escorts, the Merseybeats, the Road Runners, Johnny Ringo and the Colts and Faron’s Flamingos.
+By mid-1963, the Beatles were working on their second album, With the Beatles, and the Cavern was too small to hold everybody that wanted to see them.
+Despite a legal capacity of about 200, 500 fans crammed into the Cavern to see their heroes headline a bill that, according to the Beatles Bible, also included local acts the Escorts, the Merseybeats, the Road Runners, Johnny Ringo and the Colts and Faron's Flamingos.

 By the time the Beatles, who were paid £300 for their set, took the stage, the venue had become so sweaty that condensation ran down the walls and onto the stage.
 In mid-set the water got into the electrical system, causing a power outage.
 John Lennon and Paul McCartney broke out their acoustic guitars and played a song they wouldn't release for another four years, "When I'm Sixty-Four."